Tech Employees Guide to Cash Acquisition Tax Implications

 Then, once the acquisition closes, the acquiring company will open a bank account for you and place the money there.
 From that point on, the cash is yours.

-Remember, taxes are triggered by the acquisition actually closing, not by how soon you decide to touch the cash.
+Remember, taxes are triggered by the acquisition’s actual closing, not by how soon you decide to touch the cash.
 So don’t be afraid to access the money as soon as it’s available.

 What if the cash is in escrow?

-A lot of times, acquiring companies use escrow accounts to transfer money, meaning that not all of the money gets released at once.
+A lot of times, some companies delay a portion of your payment by holding it in escrow, just in case unexpected costs arise during acquisition finalisation.
+Meaning… not all of the money gets released at once.
 They do this to protect themselves in case there are any unforeseen expenses with closing the deal.

 If this is the case, it’s usually not a very big deal: You should have more than enough to cover your tax bill in the initial funds transfer, even if they do hold some back.